moinsen-dev/vscode_extension_pubspec_master/prd.md

 [List from 6.8.2]

 ## How to Opt In/Out
-Settings > Pubspec Master > Enable anonymous usage telemetry
+Settings > Moinsen Pubspec Master > Enable anonymous usage telemetry

 ## Data Retention
 Telemetry data is retained for 90 days, then automatically deleted.